Setup Guide

 Learn more:

-Application and Discovery
+Projects and Discovery

-Create applications and begin discovering APIs and AI resources.
+Create projects and begin discovering AI resources.

 Step 3.
-Create an application
+Create a project

-Learn more about applications here.
+Learn more about projects here.

 Step 4.
-API and AI resource discovery
+AI resource discovery

 AI Resource Discovery